 You can manage work items in Team Foundation by using Microsoft Project or Project Professional if you use the Team Foundation plug-in as Create your backlog and tasks using Project describes.
-The plug-in connects a project plan to a team project but does not synchronize work items.
-This plug-in is disabled when an enterprise project plan is mapped to a team project.
+The plug-in connects a project plan to a project but does not synchronize work items.
+This plug-in is disabled when an enterprise project plan is mapped to a project.
 For more information about how to manage work items by using Project, see Operational differences in managing projects using TFS and Project.

 Tasks for project managers to manage projects and track progress

 |Define deliverables.
 You can define business requirements and specific deliverables, and you can leave the definition of specific tasks to the development team.
 You can view the rollup of resources and effort, and you can view the impact to the schedule as the development team defines, estimates, and updates its detailed tasks.||Top-down planning of business requirements|